firebase/extensions/rtdb-google-translate/POSTINSTALL.md

 ### Use this extension

-To trigger this extension, write strings to the database path: `${param:TRIGGER_PATH}/{sourceLanguageCode}/{messageId}`.
+To trigger this extension, write JSON string objects to the database path: `${param:TRIGGER_PATH}/{sourceLanguageCode}`.
 You can use any of the [Firebase Realtime Database SDKs](https://firebase.google.com/docs/database/).
 When triggered, the extension translates the strings then writes the translated strings under paths in the form: `${param:TRIGGER_PATH}/{targetLanguageCode}/{messageId}`.

-The original, untranslated string must be a JSON resembling the following: `{"string": "This is your original, untranslated text."}`.
+The original, untranslated string must be contained in a JSON object resembling the following: `{"string": "This is your original, untranslated text."}`.

 You specify the source language (and the target languages) using ISO-639-1 codes.
 You can find a list of valid languages and their corresponding codes in the [Cloud Translate API documentation](https://cloud.google.com/translate/docs/languages).
 You've configured the following target language(s) for this installed extension: `${param:LANGUAGES}`.